Joshua Pynadath: Ajax

 Pynadath, who was born to American parents (father is of Indian descent), started playing soccer at Red Star Soccer Academy in his youth.
 In 2013, he made headlines when Spanish giants Barcelona and Real Madrid showed interest in signing him into their youth systems.
 Pynadath ended up signing with Real Madrid, becoming the first American—and the first player of Indian descent—ever to join the club's youth program.

 In 2015, Pynadath moved to the Netherlands and joined the Ajax youth system.
 On September 16, 2019, he made his professional debut when he came on as a substitute for Jong Ajax in an Eerste Divisie match against Jong PSV.

 On April 9, 2020, it was announced that Pynadath had decided to leave the Ajax Youth Academy at the age of 18, seeking to play in a higher competition.

 It was later reported that Pynadath was trialing with Chelsea.

 AZ

-On June 30, 2022, Pynadath signed a two-year contract at AZ Alkmaar, joining its second team.
+On June 30, 2022, Pynadath signed a two-year contract at AZ Alkmaar.
 He made his Eerste Divisie debut for Jong AZ on August 16, 2022, in a 2–0 victory against NAC Breda.